VictoryJin/ML1/README.md

 ## Building the Package
-I would provide two ways to set up packages, both which require the latest version of [Python3](https://www.python.org/downloads/) and  [Anaconda](https://www.continuum.io/downloads).
+I would suggest two ways to set up packages, both which require the latest version of [Python3](https://www.python.org/downloads/) and  [Anaconda](https://www.continuum.io/downloads).
 You can either choose to install python packages individually, or use the predefined virtual environment provided in the files.

 ### Predefined Environment